radicalbit/NSDb/docs/SQL_doc.md

 - `INSERT` Statements - used to insert data
 - `DELETE` Statements - used to delete data

 Unlike standard SQL, NSDb does not support `UPDATE` statement.
-The main reason of this is the database time series nature itself; it's extremely unlikely that a time series record has to be updated at a later time.
+The main reason of this is its time series nature itself; it's extremely unlikely that a time series record has to be updated at a later time.

 >NOTE: NSDb SQL parser is case-insensitive, so SQL keywords can be both lower-case and upper-case.
 In this documentation all code example are uppercase for clarity purpose.